Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 #### Static Routing

 Let's go through the exercise of creating a new route.
 We'll need to start out by creating a new `Route` object from the `Router`.
-First what you should do is create a new one right after the home route's handler is set.
+First, create a new `Route` object right after the home route's handler is set.
 We'll do that using a register route method.
 You'll need to pass in the `Router` object that was created earlier in the method.
 Let's create a route `/hi`.